agent-based-information-flow-simulation/communication-server/README.md

 ## About <a name = "about"></a>

-Communication Server is a part of the [Agents Assembly](https://agents-assembly.com) ecosystem.
+Cluster of servers used for XMPP communication.
+The Communication Server is a part of the [Agents Assembly](https://agents-assembly.com) ecosystem.
 Other applications are:
 - [Local Interface](https://github.com/agent-based-information-flow-simulation/local-interface) - GUI for simulation definition, management, and analysis.
-- [Simulation Run Environment](https://github.com/agent-based-information-flow-simulation/simulation-run-environment) - environment for running agent-based simulations.
+- [Simulation Run Environment](https://github.com/agent-based-information-flow-simulation/simulation-run-environment) - environment for running scalable agent-based simulations.
 - [Agents Assembly Translator](https://github.com/agent-based-information-flow-simulation/agents-assembly-translator) - translator for Agents Assembly code.

 ## Getting Started <a name = "getting_started"></a>